Skip to main content

 ls /dev/serial/by-id/*

-USB-to-CAN Bridge Device Select the appropriate command based on your system type to search for the CAN ID:
+USB to CAN Bridge Device Based on your system type, choose the corresponding command to search for the CAN ID:

 ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0